bhdirect-ebooks/dev-docs/source/process/tools-setting-your-machine-and-software.md

 ## A Better Finder Rename

-This app allows you to quickly rename a batch of files, in a variety of ways.
-You should be able to find it in Self Service (in your Applications directory).
+This app allows you to quickly rename a batch of files, in a variety of ways. **Download **from Self Service (in your Applications directory).

 <hr />

 ## Adobe (InDesign & Photoshop)

-Adobe InDesign is a common publishing software, and Photoshop has many capabilities for making quality images for our ebooks.
-Download from Self Service (in your Applications directory).
+Adobe InDesign is a common publishing software, and Photoshop has many capabilities for making quality images for our ebooks. **Download** from Self Service (in your Applications directory).
 Click here for setup...

 <hr />